Modal Verbs of Advice

 What are modal verbs?

-Modal verbs are a type of auxiliary verbs that express modality such as ability, permission, prohibition, necessity, deduction, etc. They can be used by themselves but they are more often used before the main verb to modify it and change its meaning a bit.
+Modal verbs are a type of auxiliary verb that express modality, such as ability, permission, prohibition, necessity, deduction, etc. They can be used by themselves, but they are more often used before the main verb to modify it and change its meaning a bit.

 - Sarah can speak three languages. (ability)